 Benefits of exercise

-As such, training has always been one of the main pillars of the OMS Recovery Program.
+As such, training has always been one of the main pillars of the Overcoming MS Program.
 Uhthoff himself will have been pleasantly surprised to learn of the significant benefits of engaging in regular physical activity; improvements in walking, balance, fatigue, cognition, depression and general quality of life.

-Whatever your level, the OMS website provides different exercises and ideas for getting you to move, in whatever way possible.
+Whatever your level, the Overcoming MS website provides different exercises and ideas for getting you to move, in whatever way possible.
 So don’t let that something called Uhthoff’s phenomenon stop you from reaping the long-term gains of exercise.